-When you think of muffins, does a savory version cross your mind?
+When you think of muffins, do you ever think of them being a savory delight?

-Now that it’s also pumpkin season, we’ve been bombarded with endless pumpkin recipes for the last 2 months — most of which will probably send your blood sugar levels skyrocketing by just looking at the ingredient list.
+With pumpkin season right here, we’ve been bombarded with tons of pumpkin recipes — most of which will probably send your blood sugar levels skyrocketing just by looking at the ingredients list.

-I’ve found an alternative — a healthy, savory muffin recipe WITH pumpkin and WITHOUT the sugar.
+We’re here with an alternative — a healthy, savory muffin recipe with pumpkin, sans the sugar.

-This savory muffin is a great way to get the muffin-high without the sugar-high.
-You can sneak a few vegetables in, and children (or picky adults) probably won’t know the difference since, well, they’re muffins!
+This savory muffin is a great way to get the muffin-high, while avoiding the sugar-high.
+You can sneak in a few vegetables, and children (or picky adults) probably won’t know the difference since, well, they’re muffins!
 This is one of our favorite pumpkin recipes.

-These savory muffins are made with WFN’s organic coconut flour — an excellent high-fiber, low-carb, grain-free and gluten-free flour.
+These savory muffins contain organic coconut flour — an excellent low-carb, high-fiber, gluten-free, grain-free flour.

 - Add 1/2 cup of mixed seeds.

-- Cover the jar with a paper towel or tea towel.
+- Cover the jar with a tea towel or paper towel.

-- Now they are ready to use in this savory muffin recipe!
+- Now they are ready to use in your savory muffins!

 Do you have any good savory muffin recipes?
-Have you ever made coconut flour muffins before?
+Well, we do!
+And this one’s absolutely delish!

-- I've tried this recipe using a variation of oils, including butter, ghee, olive oil, and coconut oil.
-My favorite variation has been with the nuttiness the ghee provides.
+We’ve tried this savory coconut flour recipe using a range of oils, including ghee, butter, coconut oil, and olive oil.
+Our favorite result has been with ghee and the nuttiness it provides.

-- If you can't bear the thought of an unsweetened muffin, you can add 2 tablespoons of honey which pairs really well if you're using coconut oil in the recipe.
+If you simply can't bear the thought of an unsweetened muffin, you can add in two tablespoons of honey which, incidentally, pairs really well with coconut oil.

-- These muffins can be reheated and served with melted butter and eggs, or simply stored in the fridge and taken on the road as a snack.
-They also freeze well.
+You can reheat and serve these coconut flour muffins with eggs and melted butter, or simply keep them in the fridge and take them on the road as a snack.
+They freeze quite well too.